spotlightpa/poor-richard/content/news/2021-09-15-SPLSUBPOENAS16.md

 <script src="https://www.spotlightpa.org/embed.js" async></script><div data-spl-embed-version="1" data-spl-src="https://www.spotlightpa.org/embeds/donate/?teaser_text=If%20you%20learned%20something%20from%20this%20report%2C%20pay%20it%20forward%20and%20become%20a%20member%20of%20Spotlight%20PA%20so%20someone%20else%20can%20in%20the%20future."></div>

-Even so, Republicans at Wednesday’s hearing avoided calling their investigation an “audit,” and voiced several times their intention to look for voter fraud, not to overturn the 2020 election.
+Even so, Republicans at Wednesday’s hearing avoided calling their investigation an “audit,” and voiced several times their intention is to look for voter fraud, not to overturn the 2020 election.
 Republicans, who control the House of Representatives, are not participating in the investigation and have said they’re not interested in auditing any past elections.

 House Majority Leader Kerry Benninghoff (R., Centre) on Wednesday said his caucus is focused on passing election reform, including bipartisan recommendations from county elections officials.